Local Search Just Changed 5 Ways. Here's What Dental Practices Need to Know.

 Replace all of them with your full Google Maps URL (the long one).
 It's less elegant, but it works.

-Google is now verifying and updating GBP profiles through automated outreach — phone calls, texts, and WhatsApp messages.
+Google now verifies and updates GBP profiles through automated outreach: phone calls, texts, and WhatsApp messages.
 The critical detail: any information provided in response to these contacts may be added to your profile automatically.
+This last one caught a lot of practices off guard.

 That means if a front desk team member answers what looks like a routine Google verification call and confirms your hours, address, or services, they may have just edited your GBP listing without knowing it.
-If they misremember something — even a small detail — it ends up on your profile.
+If they misremember something, even a small detail, it ends up on your profile.

 For practices focused on NAP consistency and citation accuracy, this is a real risk.
 Citation inconsistencies across your online presence are one of the most common reasons practices rank lower than they should in local search.